colmap/colmap/README.md

    described in the documentation.
 2. Download one of the provided datasets at http://people.inf.ethz.ch/jschoenb/colmap/datasets/ or use your own images.
+3. Use the **automatic reconstruction** to easily build models with a single click or command.
-3. Watch the short introductory video at https://www.youtube.com/watch?v=P-EC0DzeVEU or read the tutorial in the documentation at https://colmap.github.io/ for more details.
+4. Watch the short introductory video at https://www.youtube.com/watch?v=P-EC0DzeVEU or read the tutorial in the documentation at https://colmap.github.io/ for more details.